Two Utah Digital-First Banking Brands

 Who it resonates with |

-People who want a bank-first digital experience and do not need in-person access |
+People who want a bank-first digital experience and do not need in-person access. |

-People who want a broader app ecosystem anchored by an independent bank |
+People who want a broader app ecosystem anchored by a Utah-headquartered bank. |

 Account Opening Requirements